Animal cracker: History

 In 1948, the company changed the product name to its current designation of "Barnum's Animals Crackers".
 In 1958, production methods changed to improve the cookies' visual details.
 Until then, animal shapes were stamped out of a dough sheet by a cutter.
 This produced outlines with little sophistication.
 By installing rotary dies, bakers can actually engrave details onto each cookie, creating a more intricate design.
 The rotary dies are still used today.

 Barnum's Animals Crackers are produced in a bakery at Fair Lawn, New Jersey, by Nabisco Brands.
 More than 40 million packages of Barnum's Animals Crackers are sold each year, both in the United States and exported to 17 countries worldwide.
-The cookies are baked in a 300 ft-long traveling band oven.
+The cookies are baked in a 300 ft traveling band oven.
 They are in the oven for about four minutes and are baked at the rate of 12,000 per minute.
 About 15,000 cartons and 330,000 cookies are produced in a single shift, using some 30 mi of string on the packages.
-This runs to nearly 8000 mi of string a year.
-Those bright circus boxes are produced in three colors—red, blue, and yellow—with different variety of animals on each.
+Those bright circus boxes are produced in three colors—red, blue and yellow—with different variety of animals on each.

 In August 2018, Mondelez International (the holding company of Nabisco) released a new design for its Barnum's Animals Crackers boxes in the United States, showing the animals freed from their traditional circus boxcar cages.
 This design change was made in consultation with People for the Ethical Treatment of Animals (PETA), one year after the Ringling Brothers and Barnum and Bailey Circus ceased operations.
 The new design shows a zebra, lion, elephant, giraffe and gorilla together in an African landscape.

 Varieties

 In total, 53 different animals have been featured in Barnum's Animals Crackers since 1902.
-The current cookies are bear, bison, camel, cougar, elephant, giraffe, gorilla, hippopotamus, hyena, kangaroo, koala, lion, monkey, rhinoceros, seal, sheep, tiger, and zebra.
+The current cookies are bear, bison, camel, cougar, elephant, giraffe, gorilla, hippopotamus, hyena, kangaroo, koala, lion, monkey, rhinoceros, seal, sheep, tiger and zebra.
 To celebrate its 100th anniversary, Barnum's added the koala to the menagerie in September 2002.